csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 Current set-up executes a test pipeline composed of three processes.
 Alternative ways of running the pipeline include:

-* locally `nextflow kangalign.nf` - the required software, i.e. [biokanga](https://github.com/csiro-crop-informatics/biokanga) is assumed to be available
+* starndard `nextflow kangalign.nf` - the required software, i.e. [biokanga](https://github.com/csiro-crop-informatics/biokanga) is assumed to be available
+* in container(s) using docker `nextflow kangalign.nf -profile docker`
+* in container(s) using singularity `nextflow kangalign.nf -profile singularity`
 * on a SLURM cluster `nextflow kangalign.nf -profile slurm`
-* in container(s) using docker (run as root?) `nextflow kangalign.nf -profile docker`
-* in container(s) using singularity `nextflow kangalign.nf -profile singularity`
 * in container(s) using singularity on a SLURM cluster `module load singularity && kangalign.nf -profile slurm,singularity`